-To use the drug card program, $y\underline{Y}$ ou must present your health plan identification card to athe participating pharmacy.
-A list of participating pharmacies is available from the claimsadministratorpharmacy benefit manager, or the AlaskaCare website-or the Division of Retirement and Benefits.
+You must present your health plan identification card to the participating pharmacy.
+A list of participating pharmacies is available from the pharmacy benefit manager, or the AlaskaCare website.

 When you use a pharmacy that is not participating in the pharmacy network, you will be responsible for paying the total amount of the prescription at the time of purchase.
 You or the pharmacy will be required to file a paper claim with the pharmacy benefit manager for reimbursement.
 You are responsible for your copayment and any amount above the recognized charge billed by the pharmacy.
+See section 4.5, Recognized Charge.